shahanakattil/ai-in-a-day/01-aml-model-training/README.md

 To get more details about the source datasets, check out the [Data Overview](../data-overview.md) section.

 To explore the dashboard of COVID-19 data, open the `Azure-AI-in-a-Day-Data-Overview.pbix` file located on the desktop of the virtual machine provided with your environment.
+If you see `Introducing the updated mobile layout` popup screen, then close it by click on `Got it`.

 ## Task 2 - Explore lab scenario